symfony/symfony-docs/book/security.rst

 So far, you've seen how to blanket your application beneath a firewall and then protect access to certain areas with roles.
 By using HTTP Authentication, you can effortlessly tap into the native username/password box offered by all browsers.
-However, Symfony supports many authentication mechanisms out of the box.
+However, Symfony2 supports many authentication mechanisms out of the box.
 For details on all of them, see the :doc:`Security Configuration Reference</reference/configuration/security>`.